harshpatel-22/subsight-frontend/README.md

 ## Overview

 Subscription Tracker is a comprehensive web application that helps users track, manage, and receive reminders for all their subscription services (Netflix, Spotify, Amazon Prime, etc.).
 The application prevents unwanted charges by notifying users before renewal dates and provides insightful analytics on subscription spending.
+With the new AI-powered assistant, users can now get personalized help and subscription recommendations directly within the app.

 ## Tech Stack